BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 you will be asked the following so make sure to have all the info you need.

 - What is the name of your project?
-(No spaces in project name are allowed - use hyphens / underscores etc.)
+(Letters a-Z numbers 0-9 only, please.)
 - What is your BookingBug company id?
 (The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g: ukw12345).
 - What is the API URL?
 (This can be obtained from the API Settings menu in your BookingBug account).